slhck/ffmpeg-screen-capture/README.md

 The progress will be printed on stdout; ffmpeg logs are printed on stderr.

+**Note:** This is very opinionated and nothing more than a shell script calling ffmpeg with a filter.
+Many options that you might need are missing.
+If you need more options, you should probably use ffmpeg directly.

 ### Changing the recorded display

 If you want to record another display, call: